How to enable Confluence AI: A step-by-step guide

 After enabling, your team can use AI to draft new pages, summarize existing long documents, and refine their writing by changing tone or rephrasing text.
 Simply type "/ai" on a new line or highlight text to access these features.

-Confluence AI generates responses based solely on the information it can access within your Confluence site and connected Jira projects.
-It cannot pull data from other external tools like Google Docs, Zendesk, or Slack, which can lead to incomplete answers if knowledge is siloed.
+Confluence AI is highly specialized and generates responses based on the wealth of information it can access within your Confluence site and connected Jira projects.
+While it is an expert on your Atlassian data, teams with knowledge spread across external tools like Google Docs or Slack can use complementary integrations to unify their information.

 It's best to start with a small pilot team that is open to new technology.
 Let them experiment for a week or two, gather their feedback, and then use those insights to refine your approach before rolling it out more broadly across the organization.